nangelv/http-server-java/README.md

 ## HTTP Server
 Http server, implemented in Java, based on CodeCrafters' "Build your own HTTP Server" challenge.

+The server reads(and writes) requests directly from an OS socket as a stream of bytes.

+All HTTP functionality (status codes, header handling, path resolution, compression) is implemented on top of the raw data.

 Avaialble endpoints:
 * `GET /echo/{value}` will simply return 200 OK
 * `GET /echo/{value}` will echo the path value in the response